by Ian Kluft

 - Don't fly drones near the airport.
 Drones are a collision hazard for airplanes and helicopters.
 Portland International Airport has Class C airspace out to 5 miles away.
 Air Traffic Control Tower permission is required to fly drones at or near the airport.
 See the FAA's Unmanned Aircraft Systems (UAS) info page.

-For example, don't touch airport perimeter security fences.
+Don't touch airport perimeter security fences.
 Assume that doing so will at least catch attention, and may be considered a security incident.

 If approached by the Portland Airport Police (part of the Port of Portland) or other law enforcement, be cooperative and friendly.
 If asked, tell them what you're doing.
 Comply with any instructions they give you, keeping in mind they may have info they can't disclose at the time.
 As public safety and emergency responders, we all need what they do.
 All of us need to sustain a community relationship that planespotters are their allies.